pulasthipeiris/McGill-FSAE/README.md

 # McGill FSAE
-Electronics/PCBs I created to complement the tutorials for McGill FSAE Electric team.
+Electronics/PCBs I put together to complement the tutorials for the McGill FSAE Electric team.

 Tutorial 3: Schematic creation